numenta/nupic.core-legacy/API_CHANGELOG.md

 bool raisePerm = true)`  due to SP implementation now using Connections.
 PR #153

 * SpatialPooler now always applies boosting, even when `learn=false`.
 PR #206

+* Removed methods `SpatialPooler::setSynPermConnected` and `TemporalMemory::setConnectedPermanence`.
+The connected synapse permanence threshold should instead be given to the constructor or the initialize method.
+PR #221